tradingiq/topstepx-client/samples/README.md

 3. **Rate Limiting**: Be aware of API rate limits when running examples repeatedly.

-4. **WebSocket Connections**: WebSocket examples maintain persistent connections.
+4. **User Data Connections**: User data examples maintain persistent connections.
 Use Ctrl+C to gracefully shutdown.

 5. **Account IDs**: Examples automatically use the first active account.
 Modify as needed for your use case.